okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 #### Authenticator key, type, method, and characteristic relationships for constraints

-The following table shows the possible relationships between all the authenticators, their methods, and method characteristics to construct constraints for the policy.
+The following table shows the possible relationships between all the authenticators, their methods, and method characteristics to construct constraints for a policy.

 > **Note**:
 > * Method characteristics with an asterisk (*) indicate that the condition is only satisfied with certain configurations, devices, or flows.